sohith73/BSC-s-food-estimation-/Readme.md

 #### how it works
 1. post request with /get_nutrition
-2. LLM will see is it a valid dish or any typos are present and return YES or NO as response 2.1 we use Indexing on the food_name for getting data
+2. LLM will see is it a valid dish or any typos are present and return YES or NO as response 2.1 we use Indexing on the food_name for getting data for faster optimized way. don't worry about performance pandas will work very well for the data set it just need around 2 to 5 md of ram
 3. then LLM will provide the basic ingredients too with quantities
 4. Calculate the macros of the food
 5. Nutrition Calculation for standard serving size (e.g., 180g).